ni/monodrive-documentation/docs/monoDrive_home/Weather.md

 <p>&nbsp;</p>

 ## Weather parameters
-The sun position can be controlled using geo positioning and time or directly.
-This sections uses geo positioning.
+The sun position can be controlled using geopositioning and time or directly.
+This sections uses geopositioning.

-### Sun Direction and Intensity, geo positioned
+### Sun Direction and Intensity, geopositioned
 **Latitude**: The latitude at origin of map, ranges from -89.99 (south) to 89.99 (north), used to position the sun.
 **Longitude**: The longitude at origin of map, ranges from -180 (west) to 180 (east), used to position the sun.
 **TimeZone**: The UTC time zone ranging from -12 to +14.